 Try making art for someone as a way to break past an artistic block.
 You don’t have to actually give it to that person, either.

 Maybe you make it for someone famous you look up top, like a sports star for example.
 Maybe you make it to share online.
 Maybe you get a little silly just to keep yourself on your toes, (like I did by including this photo of a dog painting.)

 17. Brain dump

-Try a creative brain dump to break through art block.
+Try a creative brain dump to break overcome the artistic block.
 You can do this with writing, drawing, painting, or another medium.